The Anesthesia Gas Machine

 Open interfaces are found on most newer gas machines (e.g. Aisys, Apollo, Fabius GS).
 Aestiva may have an open or closed interface.

-NIOSH recommendation to OSHA: Workers should not be exposed to an eight hour time-weighted average of > 2 ppm halogenated agents (not > 0.5 ppm if nitrous oxide is in use) or > 25 ppm nitrous oxide.
+OSHA recommendation: Workers should not be exposed to an eight hour time-weighted average of > 2 ppm halogenated agents (not > 0.5 ppm if nitrous oxide is in use) or > 25 ppm nitrous oxide (see footnote 2).
+Note that no recommended exposure limits have been established for desflurane, isoflurane, or sevoflurane (these guidelines are dated 2000).

 The scavenger interface is the most important component.
 It protects the breathing circuit from excess positive or negative pressure.
 Positive-pressure relief is mandatory to vent excess gas in case of occlusion distal to a closed interface.
 If active disposal system, must have negative pressure relief as well.
 Reservoir highly desirable with active systems.